-Colleen Roberts was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
-Commissioner Roberts serves as the Vice Chair of the Board for 2016.
+Colleen Roberts was first elected to the Jackson County Board of Commissioners in November 2014 and sworn into office on January 5, 2015.
+Commissioner Roberts was re-elected to a second term in November 2018, and re-elected again in November 2022 with her third term beginning on January 2, 2023.
+Commissioner Roberts serves as Chair of the Board for 2023.

-For the 2016 calendar year, Commissioner Roberts is the Board liaison to the following County departments and/or committees: Animal Control (Animal Control Advisory Committee), Assessor, Clerk, Development Services (Jackson County Planning Commission), and Roads and Parks (County Roads Advisory Committee, Jackson County Bicycle Committee, Parks and Recreation Advisory Committee, and Traffic Safety Advisory Committee).
+For the 2023 calendar year, Commissioner Roberts is the Board liaison to the following County departments and/or committees: Airport (Airport Advisory Committee), County Administrator, County Administration (County Audit Committee, Law Library Advisory Committee, and Regional Disposal Site Advisory Committee), Expo (Fair Board), Taylor Grazing Fund, and Watermaster.

 Commissioner Roberts' vision for the County is a Government that truly is for, of, and by the people.
 She agrees with Thomas Jefferson’s statement: “No government can continue good, but under the control of the people.”
 He believed that if the people become inattentive, the elected become wolves.
 Commissioner Roberts agrees that the voice of the people should be in its rightful place: valued and at the helm.
 She believes in prosperity, liberty, and freedom; that government should be small, accountable, and transparent; and that our U.S. and State Constitutions are the foundations on which to base all decisions.

 Medford, OR 97501